msuhaib01/checklist/README.md

 Built with nothing but vanilla Javascript, HTML, and CSS, it offers a lightweight, bloat-free solution. 🛠️🧼 So you can quickly return to your villainous pursuits. 💼🌆

 Not only that, it boasts a convenient *mobile version*, allowing you to manage your ~~villainy~~ legal activities on the go! 📱🌐

+Built in filter to make searching through a list as easy as taking candy from a baby!

 Simplifying your life is our mission. 🌟